$c$-Birkhoff polytopes: Introduction

 \textbf{Main Theorem.} The $c$-Birkhoff polytope~$\bir(c)$ is unimodularly equivalent to the order polytope $\ord(H)$ where $H$ is the heap poset of the $c$-sorting word of $w_0$.

 When $c = s_1s_2 \cdots s_n$, our result gives an affirmative answer to \cite[Question 5.1]{DS18}.
-Our result also has immediate corollaries regarding the volume of $c$-Birkhoff polytopes in terms of poset-theoretic information (see \Cref{cor:volume}).
+Our result also has immediate corollaries regarding the volume of $c$-Birkhoff polytopes in terms of poset-theoretic information (see Corollary~\ref{cor:volume}).

 In order to prove our main result, we must explicitly understand the affine span of the vertices of $\bir(c)$.
-We do this in \Cref{Sec:Relations} by studying the consequences of the characterization of $c$-singletons in terms of pattern avoidance from \cite{reading2006cambrian}.
-The fact that $\ord(H)$ is full-dimensional implies that our relations provide a complete description of this affine space (see \Cref{rmk:RelationsAreEverything}).
+We do this in Section~\ref{Sec:Relations} by studying the consequences of the characterization of $c$-singletons in terms of pattern avoidance from \cite{reading2006cambrian}.
+The fact that $\ord(H)$ is full-dimensional implies that our relations provide a complete description of this affine space (see Remark~\ref{rmk:RelationsAreEverything}).
 When $c = s_1s_2\cdots s_n$, that is, when the $c$-singletons coincide with 132 and 312 avoiding permutations, the relations have a simple reformulation which may be of independent interest (see Corollary \ref{cor:SummingRelationsTamari}).

 The paper is organized as follows.
-In \Cref{sec: sec 2}, we review necessary background on heap posets and $c$-singletons. \Cref{sec:backgroud.polytopes} defines the order polytopes (\Cref{sec:order polytope}), the $c$-Birkhoff polytopes (\Cref{subsec.cbir}), and unimodular equivalence of polytopes (\Cref{subsec.unimodular}).
-In \Cref{Sec:Relations}, we describe linear relations on the affine span of the $c$-Birkhoff polytopes. \Cref{sec.lattice} constructs a unimodular transformation of the $c$-Birkhoff polytope to a polytope living in a lower-dimensional ambient space via a lattice-preserving projection $\Pi_c$ (\Cref{defn.projection}).
-Finally in \Cref{sec:UnimodularEquivalence} we prove our main theorem (\Cref{thm:main}) by defining a unimodular transformation from $\Pi_c(\bir(c))$ to $\ord(H)$.
-In \Cref{Sec:ex}, we provide some examples including the Tamari orientation (\Cref{subsec.tamari}) and bipartite orientation (\Cref{subsec.bipartite}).
-We end in \Cref{Sec:future} with some discussions on potential future directions.
+In Section~\ref{sec: sec 2}, we review necessary background on heap posets and $c$-singletons.
+Section~\ref{sec:backgroud.polytopes} defines the order polytopes (Section~\ref{sec:order polytope}), the $c$-Birkhoff polytopes (Section~\ref{subsec.cbir}), and unimodular equivalence of polytopes (Section~\ref{subsec.unimodular}).
+In Section~\ref{Sec:Relations}, we describe linear relations on the affine span of the $c$-Birkhoff polytopes.
+Section~\ref{sec.lattice} constructs a unimodular transformation of the $c$-Birkhoff polytope to a polytope living in a lower-dimensional ambient space via a lattice-preserving projection $\Pi_c$ (Definition~\ref{defn.projection}).
+Finally in Section~\ref{sec:UnimodularEquivalence} we prove our main theorem (Theorem~\ref{thm:main}) by defining a unimodular transformation from $\Pi_c(\bir(c))$ to $\ord(H)$.
+In Section~\ref{Sec:ex}, we provide some examples including the Tamari orientation (Section~\ref{subsec.tamari}) and bipartite orientation (Section~\ref{subsec.bipartite}).
+We end in Section~\ref{Sec:future} with some discussions on potential future directions.

 Note that an extended abstract for this paper appeared in the FPSAC 2024 proceedings~\cite{BCGP}.